owo-lang/OwO/misc/HACKING.md

 ## Testing

-You need perl5 \> v5.10 to run tests.

-Why perl?
-Because it's nearly everywhere -- most Linux distributions, Windows git-bash (yes, the perl bundled in git-bash is sufficient), macOS, etc.
+The tests are split into two parts -- Haskell tests and golden-valued tests.
+This is because stack is too powerful on Windows.

 ### Golden-valued tests

+You need perl5 \> v5.10 to run golden-valued tests.

 See [this instruction](../src/test/testData/README.md).